This chapter has been fully updated for the 2018/19 edition

 - TAARs need to be well targeted ... costs can outweigh the ... lost revenues when a poorly targeted TAAR is compared with a well-targeted TAAR.

-“TAAR” is a tendentious, approbative term - who could object to targeted anti-avoidance provisions?
+“TAAR” is a tendentious, approbative term - who could object to targeted anti-avoidance rules?
 Parliamentary Counsel rightly do not use it in statutory drafting.
 “Unallowable purpose test” is neutral, and more transparent, but more clumsy; so, slightly reluctantly, I use “TAAR” in its technical sense in this work.

 Types of TAAR